Illectrility/MacAddressChanger/README.md

 illectrility

 If you distribute this program, please give credit using the following piece of text:
-UbuntuMACChanger is created by illectrility https://github.com/Illectrility/MacAddressChanger
+Illectrility's MAC Address Changer is created by illectrility https://github.com/Illectrility/MacAddressChanger